Xomega-Net/Xomega.Docs/docs/visual-studio/model-project/configuring-generators.md

 ### Common parameters

-All generators have a set of common parameters that include the `Generator Name`, `Folder Name` and whether or not it should be included in the build of the model project, as follows.
+All generators have a set of common parameters that include the `Generator Name`, `Folder Name`, and whether or not it should be included in the build of the model project, as follows.

 ![Common parameters](img/params-common.png)